georgesnape01/georgesnape01/README.md

 # Welcome to My GitHub! 🎉

-Hi and welcome!👋 I'm George and this is my personal GitHub page, where I showcase my work in data science.
+Hi and welcome!👋 I'm George and this is my personal GitHub page where I showcase my work in data science.
 Use this [link](https://github.com/georgesnape01/Portfolio-Guide) to find my projects.

 ## About Me 🚀